 We are digital creatives.
 We explore and connect the digital and physical world.
 We create experiences

-YOKE designs interactive and experience-based solutions.
-We bring computing into exhibitions, facilitating and presentations as well as everyday contexts and create new engaging experiences.
-A broad range of skills are put to use in the whole process from first idea to final installation, service or product.
+YOKE designs interactive and experience driven solutions.
+We bring computing into exhibitions, presentations and everyday contexts to create new, engaging experiences.
+A broad range of skills are put to use from first idea to final installation, product or service.
 We create concepts and ideas, build prototypes, involve users, design interactions and implement technologies and final products.

-We work with your brand managers, curators, designers and analysts to ensure that the interactive experience will fit in with your context.
+We work with your brand managers, curators, designers and analysts to ensure that the interactive experience will fit your context.

-Our skill set include software and hardware development on various platforms, graphic design in either static or animated 2D / 3D and interaction design that focuses on prototyping, spatial design and user involvement.
+Our skill set includes software and hardware development for various platforms, graphic design in either static or animated 2D / 3D, and interaction design that focuses on prototyping, spatial design and user involvement.

 'Inside The Mobile Phone' is an interactive exhibition at the Post & Tele Museum in Copenhagen that lets the audience interact with the unseen parts of mobile technology in an immersive environment.

 The goal was to design an exhibition about mobile technology.
 The exhibition should include different installations where the museum audience would learn about touch interfaces, cellular networks and sensors present in modern smartphones.
 The physical space surrounding the installations should feel like an alternate, technological universe.

 In collaboration with the Post and Tele Museum, YOKE developed an exhibition concept consisting of three installations: a giant mobile phone split open, a physical networking game, and a wayfinding game.
 Each installation room has different characteristics so that physical objects, colors and even lightning sets each room apart from the others.

 The Ejby Bunker is an experience center outside of Copenhagen.
 The bunker tells the story of one of the biggest military installations in Denmark, 'Vestvolden', as well as the Cold War bunker itself.